Waldemar-DataScience/Bank-Marketing/README.md

 ### Summary

-The Decision Tree was most effective algorithm with 92,7% accuracy.
+The  most effective algorithm has the accuracy more than  92%.

 Future improvements: to add new algorithms and perform more systematic hyperparameter tuning for all models.